 - The receiving spouse receives a large amount of money and is no longer financially disadvantaged

-- Alimony is automatically terminated if the receiving spouse dies
+- Alimony is automatically terminated if the receiving partner dies

-- Alimony is automatically terminated if the paying spouse dies
+- Alimony is automatically terminated if the paying partner dies

 - Alimony is automatically terminated if the receiving spouse is remarried